AlpNov/ECE6397_Syllabus/Dual_boot/README.md

 * If you're buying a new laptop, choose your hardware according to [this requirement thread][hardware-req]

-* Generally an i5 processor or higher without integrated graphic card would be good
+* Generally an i5 processor or higher without integrated graphic card would be more than enough.

+* For those of you who own a Microsoft Surface, you can still dual boot Ubuntu as long as you have more than 20GB of disk space left.
+I'd say the ubuntu partition needs about 10Gb to run.
+More if plan to use it for something else.
+[Here][surface-link] is a guide with the same steps as this guide for a Surface Pro 3.

 * **A large external hard drive to back up your current data with.
 So you won't lose your precious homeworks.**